alexboia/WP-Trip-Summary/README.txt

 * The plug-in is now smoothly integrated with the block editor as well;
 * In the plug-in settings editor a user can now specify the weight used to plot the GPS track on the map;
 * Added automated tests;
-* Teste compatibility with WordPress 5.4;
+* Tested compatibility with WordPress 5.4;
 * Fixed a GPX file upload issue that occured with certain GPX files;
 * Updated dependencies: URI.js.